jackwthake/psu-computer-science/cs163/prog1/readme.md

 - **hired workers**: This will contain the name of any workers, or companies contracted for the work.
 - **completion date**: The estimated date of completion for the whole project.
+- **coolness rating**: Super objective measure of how cool the project is.